eProsima/DDS-Router/.dev/scripts/README.md

 ## Packages policy

 Packages are intended to be independent.
-However, it is useful to maintain a policy on how to interact with them:
+However, it is useful to maintain a common development policy:

 1. All packages use same version, and are released at the same time in the github repository.
 1. Every package must be contained in its directory and every file needed for it must be inside as well.